Auxowave/SCDA-MatchBot/README.md

-# SCDA-MatchBot
+# SCDA_Matchbot
- This bot processes match submissions for the SCDA
+ This bot processes match submissions for a Pokémon Draft server called SCDA